 Is UPLIFT worth the extra money over FlexiSpot?

-Only if you specifically need UPLIFT’s customization options or prefer their desktop selection.
-For pure performance and value, FlexiSpot offers more.
+Only if you specifically need UPLIFT’s customization options or desktop selection.
+For pure performance and value, FlexiSpot gives you more for less money.

 Which desk is more stable?

-Both are comparable in typical use.
-For maximum stability, UPLIFT’s V2 Commercial or FlexiSpot’s E7 Plus four-leg version are the best choices.
+Both perform comparably in typical use.
+For maximum stability, UPLIFT’s V3 Commercial (crossbar frame) or FlexiSpot’s E7 Plus (four-leg frame) both solve the wobble problem effectively.

 Do both desks have anti-collision features?